 Explanatory Essay Outline

 The outline offers a framework of how to write an explanatory essay.
 In the framework, there is an Introduction, Body Paragraphs, and Conclusion.
 Your introduction should present the topic/subject to the audience.
 It should also incorporate the thesis statement in the last paragraph.
 Afterward, you should develop the body paragraphs with the information detailed in the thesis statement.
 The explanatory essay often has 5 paragraphs (Introduction, Body, and Conclusion).
 Finally, include a conclusion that summarizes the essay's primary points after the restatement of the thesis.
-Professional writers at domain.com will help with the outline.
+Professional writers from Assignment Pay will help with the outline.